15 Most Popular Filipino Desserts

-Being an archipelago with different regions, the Philippines offers a wide variety of specialty desserts made primarily of rice, coconut and fruits that are widespread in this tropical country.
+As an archipelago with different regions, the Philippines offers a wide variety of specialty desserts made primarily of rice, coconut, and fruits that are widespread in this tropical country.

-With agriculture being their main source of livelihood, rice has been a staple food of the Philippines.
-Because of this, rice is not only eaten with dishes but is also an ingredient in a lot of Filipino desserts.
-Some types of dessert call for rice flour while others call for glutinous or sticky rice.
+With agriculture being their primary source of livelihood, rice has been a staple food of the Philippines.
+Because of this, rice is not only eaten with savory dishes but is also an ingredient in many Filipino desserts.
+Certain desserts use rice flour, while others call for glutinous or sticky rice.

 Merienda Time

-Desserts are usually served right after lunch or dinner, but Filipinos are known for not adhering to the standard mealtimes (breakfast, lunch, and dinner).
-Instead they have what they call “merienda” in the morning and in the mid-afternoon.
+Desserts are usually served right after lunch or dinner, but Filipinos are known for not adhering to standard mealtimes (breakfast, lunch, and dinner).
+Instead, they have what they call “merienda” in the morning and the mid-afternoon.

-Merienda is a light-meal or snack that can either be savory or sweet.
-Filipinos are lenient when it comes to the time a particular food can be eaten, thus a merienda can be anything: noodles, rice porridge, banana fritters, camote fritters, pancakes, burgers, pastries, and most especially, desserts.
+Merienda is a light meal or snack that can be savory or sweet.
+Filipinos are easygoing regarding the time a particular food can be eaten.
+Therefore, a merienda can be anything: noodles, rice porridge, banana fritters, camote fritters, pancakes, burgers, pastries, and most especially, desserts.

 1. Halo Halo

-Some of the commonly added ingredients are macapuno, red beans, jackfruit, and nata de coco.
+Some commonly added ingredients are macapuno, red beans, jackfruit, and nata de coco.
 Halo-halo is served with a generous amount of Leche Flan on top.
-As its name suggests, you have to mix all of the ingredients together to enjoy this refreshing dessert.
+As its name suggests, you only have to mix all ingredients to enjoy this refreshing dessert.

 2. Leche Flan

-Leche Flan is one of the most beloved and popular desserts in the Philippines.
+Leche Flan is one of the most beloved and popular desserts in the Philippines with an original recipe dating back hundreds of years.

-The word “leche” means milk in Spanish and leche flan is a local term derived from the original Spanish leche de flan, which means milk flan.
-Egg whites were used in the building of churches during the Spanish colonial era, and the egg yolks leftover did not to go to waste.
+The word “leche” means milk in Spanish, and leche flan is a local term derived from the original Spanish leche de flan, which means milk flan.
+Fun fact: egg whites were used in the building of churches during the Spanish colonial era, and the egg yolks leftover were not wasted.

-A dessert was made out of them, which is now known as leche flan, otherwise known as crème caramel.
-The Philippine leche flan is a much heavier version of the original recipe, using more egg yolks and condensed milk.
+Instead, they were used to create leche flan, which resembles crème caramel.
+However, in the Philippines leche flan is a much heavier version of the original recipe, using more egg yolks and condensed milk.

 This special treat is served on all special occasions.
 It is a simple yet decadent dessert with a luscious caramel on top.
 It melts in your mouth and has a rich, silky, smooth and creamy custard texture.